godber/ATOM/README.rst

 These are presentations that Austin has given as part of his ATOM presentations (Austin's Thing of the Month lightning presentations).
 Many of these are intended as brief, ~15 min, lighting talks.
-Feel free to reuse or provide feedback or pull requests.
+Feel free to reuse or provide feedbackm, file issues or make pull requests.
 There are a few known bugs.

 Presentations
 =============